In My Darkest Hour: Development

 The "darkest hour" mentioned in the song refer to general loneliness and isolation, however the lyrics and song subject refer to an ex-girlfriend of Mustaine's.
 The song was released as a promotional single for the film The Decline of Western Civilization Part II: The Metal Years, in which the song features as part of the film's official soundtrack.
 Penelope Spheeris stated she had the song close the film "... because everything had been a little light and fluffy before that."
 And that she needed something "...more substantial."
+The song was first performed live at a Megadeth show at The Stone in San Francisco, California on December 9, 1986 with Burton's parents Ray and Jan in attendance.

 Critical reception

 Adrien Begrand of MSN Music, said the song is one of Dave Mustaine's "...greatest achievements as a songwriter" and that it is "an all-time metal classic."
 Mike Stagno of Sputnikmusic said that the song: "...could be considered a classic" and that it "...represents Dave's finest writing, lyrically and musically".
 Holger Stratmann of Rock Hard, called it an "excellent song".